Praiz001/Praiz001/README.md

-## Hi, I am Praise. 👋
+## Hi!
+Praise here. 👋
 I am a frontend developer.
-Some technologies I enjoy working with for now includes: HTML, CSS, JAVASCRIPT & REACT.
+Some technologies I enjoy working with for now includes: HTML, CSS, TailwindCSS, JAVASCRIPT, REACT, VueJs and NuxtJs.
 I'm strongly commited to growth hence I keep learning to be better than yesterday. 🌱
 I’m looking to collaborate on frontend projects. 💞️